Speech therapy massage in Almaty — what you need to know

 Why speech therapy massage is needed

 Why speech therapy massage is needed — this question is asked at almost every consultation.
 The answer is simple: to "wake up" muscles that are not working, or, conversely, to relieve excessive tension.
 In children with dysarthria, the tongue often lies in a lump, does not lift up, and the lips are inactive.
-Without massage, it is almost impossible to produce sounds — articulation exercises are difficult, and sound automation drags on for months.
+Without massage, it is almost impossible to produce sounds — articulatory gymnastics is difficult, and sound automation drags on for months.
 We use massage as a preparatory stage: after the course, the child begins to feel their palate, lips, and tongue tip — and progress in sessions accelerates two to three times.
-For example, in five-year-old Amirat with dysarthria, after ten sessions, the sound "R" appeared, which had been absent for two years.
+For example, in five-year-old Amirat with dysarthria, after ten sessions, the "R" sound appeared, which had been absent for two years.
 The effect is cumulative: the more regular the sessions, the faster the result.

-What effect does massage have?
+What effect does the massage provide

 In our practice, we use several techniques, and the choice depends on the diagnosis, age, and muscle tone.
 We combine classic manual massage with probe massage using the Novikova method, and for children under 3 years old, we often use spoon massage — it is less invasive and well tolerated.